marsmith/juicefeed/README.md

 install npm dependencies:
 `npm install`

 Edit config file and replace juice venue values as needed.
-This will configure your custom version of the juicefeed to suit your needs:
+This will configure your custom version of the juicefeed to suit your needs.
 `nano config.js`

 setup up cron jobs.  cron is a special file that will execute tasks at a predefined interval.